14 Dec Are ransomware, virus and worms used to hack ships specifically designed for that purpose?

 Can ransomware, virus’s and worms be used to hack ships?
 Are they specifically designed for that purpose?

 (From a user on our Quora account)

-Nowadays ships have local area networks (and servers) to share documents, emails and other special maritime software.
+Nowadays ships have local area networks and servers with special maritime software which are used to share documents, emails and various other data.
 There two ways for a virus to reach a ship.

 We also prefer to setup Linux workstations that connect to a central location via RDP on a server, thus minimizing risks and making control and backup easier.
 Even removal of USB ports wherever possible or installing USB lock devices.

 So far we’ve had many cases of infections that could be handled one way or another.

 Fortunately no, there have not yet been specifically targeted ransomware cases for ships.

 Shipping companies’ offices however are specifically targeted by ransomware and fake payment emails that seem to be from genuine sources such as a supplier.
 We had cases with clients being victims of cyber criminals pretending to be a vendor/suppler sending fake banking details and managing to get real money out of their accounting departments.

 Cyber criminals are one step ahead of us IT engineers.
 It’s a $billion business per year.
 So they will find a way to get through.

 Prevention is the best remedy.
 Keep your crew educated with written instructions or video presentations on how to protect themselves and the company.